What is Calquence?

 If you've had hepatitis B, it may come back.
 You may need liver function tests while using Calquence.

 Store at room temperature away from moisture and heat.

-Use: Treatment of adult patients with mantle cell lymphoma (MCL) who have received at least one prior therapy.
+-As monotherapy for the treatment of adult patients with mantle cell lymphoma (MCL) who have received at least one prior therapy

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-If you are more than 3 hours late, skip the missed dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if you are more than 3 hours late for the dose.
+Do not use two doses at one time.

 What happens if I overdose?